Managing Data Poor Fisheries

 3. new techniques to collect and integrate biological and socioeconomic data

 The workshop incorporated a series of draft manuscripts from invited national and international experts in data collection and analysis techniques and strategies for managing data-poor fisheries, as well as facilitated discussions of the ideas generated at the workshop.
 These discussions included invited managers, scientists and representatives from the fishing and environmental NGO communities.
-All manuscripts, results and recommendations will be available in a published, peer-reviewed proceedings and a white paper summarizing workshop results can be found below.
+All manuscripts, results and recommendations can be found in Marine and Coastal Fisheries Volume 2.